industrial-edge/machine-insight/docs/Installation.md

 - save the mapping

 ![MachineInsightStatusMapping](/docs/graphics/MachineInsightStatusMapping.png)

-You can create several status mappings for different kind of machine states!

 Machine Insight is based on the asset structure that was defined within IIH Essentials.
 Finally, you need to configure the assets for which a machine data dashboard should be shown within Machine Insight.